‘A volcano to be respected, a

 Trail no. 9: Il “fiume di lava” (‘river of lava’; grey).
 Location: municipality of Ercolano.
 Starting point/arrival point: provincial road Ercolano-Vesuvius at via Osservatorio.
 Typology: educational trail.
 Total length: 690 m.
 Level of difficulty: low.
 Time required to complete the trail: complete distance option: 1.30 hrs round trip.
 This trail crosses woodland and maquis, reaching the typical grey-coloured tongue of lava of 1944 covered in the lichen Stereocaulon vesuvianum.
 Along the trail you can see the hydraulic works that the Bourbons have carried out in the area around Vesuvius.

-Pompeii was founded in the 7th Century BC on a prehistoric lava flow of Mount Vesuvius.
+Pompeii was founded in the 7th Century BC on a prehistoric lava flow from the Vesuvius.
 The city lay under the control of the Greeks, then the Samnites, and eventually by 80 BC it was a prosperous Roman colony; a centre of commerce and manufacture.
 In 63 AD it was devastated by a major earthquake; much of the city had been rebuilt when, on 24th August 79 AD, Mount Vesuvius – overshadowing the town to the north-west – erupted with little warning.
 Evidence collected from the site and from the account written at the time by Pliny the younger (who observed the event from a safe distance across the Bay of Naples) suggests that for many hours large quantities of ash were deposited over the city.
 Many people stayed and tried to weather out the event, but finally a dense pyroclastic cloud swept down the south-eastern flank of the volcano and Pompeii was engulfed by it.
 Those still in the city must have died agonising deaths, being badly burnt, choking on the ash and breathing in only incandescent gases.

 When the city’s remains were discovered in 1750, many of the buildings and their contents had been preserved intact; bodies of people and animals had also been covered and preserved by the ashes.
 They had decomposed, but had left behind perfect moulds in the form of void spaces surrounded by the ash which had hardened; plaster casts were then taken from many of them, where the faces show the inhabitants in the agony of their last moments alive.